BrianS3/MI2_drown_murphy_seko/README.md

 3) Why did you choose MySQL?
 "X" is so much better...

     Because I wrote this package and you didn't.
 Jokes aside, MySQL was chosen for simplicity and ease of setup.
 Future iterations of this package may include more connectors, but for now MySQL was the simplest choice in our opinion to get you moving quickly.
-MySQL had no obvious benefits of Maria DB, Postgres, or any other open source database software.
+MySQL had no obvious benefits over Maria DB, Postgres, or any other open source database software.

 # Errors

 Common errors that you may encounter:

-1) Users may experience issues with the NLKT library.
+1) Users may experience issues with the NLTK library.
 Corpora needed to process text may not be properly installed.

     See https://www.nltk.org/data.html for more information to find instruction on how to download the correct corpus.
 The traceback message will contain the missing file, such as:
     "Resource omw-1.4 not found."